JCalderan/xebicon2019-spinnaker-handson/part3/exercice2/README.md

 * Choose stage type `disable manifest`.

-* Make sur that this stage depend on `Enable previous version`
+* Make sure that this stage depend on `Enable previous version`

 * You can name the stage : `disable newest version`

 - In the `Disable (Manifest) Configuration`:

-    - Select the namespace where did you deployed you application
+    - Select the namespace where did you deployed your application

     - Select ReplicaSet as Kind